 Some of the details of our current trip:

-- We are traveling in a 2015 Ford150 with a full cap that currently carries, our bikes, solar panels, generator, screen house, and Peter’s golf clubs.
-We are towing our home on wheels, an Airstream Flying Cloud 25 with front bedroom.
+- We are traveling in a 2015 Ford150 with over 100,00 miles, and a full cap that currently carries our bikes, solar panels, generator, gas grill and screen house.
+This summer (2018) the golf clubs found another home.
+We are towing our home on wheels, a 2015 Airstream Flying Cloud 25 with front bedroom.
 It is amazingly comfortable and beautiful to live in.
 Here’s a picture from our dining table looking out at the scenery, this is Montana, and the view changes all the time with this life!

 - We are planning to continue criss-crossing the country seeing as much as we can, volunteering in state parks when it feels right, meeting the amazing people who have crossed our paths, and continuing to treasure the visits with the dear friends, and family, all across this country who have so kindly opened their hearts and their homes (and driveways) to us.

-- On the days we drive, we aim for 250 miles or 2:00pm, whichever comes first.
-We’ve found this pace will give us time to poke around the local area, meet some of the people who call the place home, find the great coffee shops, the library, bike trails, and laundromats.
+- On the days we drive, we aim for 200 miles or 2:00pm, whichever comes first.
+We’ve found this pace will give us time to poke around the local area, enjoy the daily mid-day nap, find the great coffee shops, the library, bike trails, and laundromats.